Job Opportunities with VRE

 VRE is an Equal Opportunity Employer and maintains a drug-free workplace.

 We are an Equal Opportunity Employer.
 Veterans are encouraged to apply.
 Background checks are performed on all new employees.
 No inquiring phone calls will be accepted in response to this ad.
-Position will remain open until filled.
-Qualified candidates interested in applying should submit by e-mail or mail a professional styled cover letter, resume, salary history and three confidential references (including their address, phone & e-mail) by close of business, October 15, 2014, to:
+Qualified candidates interested in applying should submit by e-mail or mail a professional styled cover letter, resume, salary history and three confidential references (to include their address, phone & e-mail) by close of business, October 15, 2014, to:

 1500 King St. Suite 202